onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "People say we are playing God.
 My answer is: If we don't play God, who will?" - [James D. Watson](https://www.goodreads.com/quotes/969873-people-say-we-are-playing-god-my-answer-is-if)

+> "There is no point in fiddling about.
+Religion is both [sine qua non](https://en.wikipedia.org/wiki/Sine_qua_non) and foundational.
+Failure to understand this is simply a result of not fully grasping the larger context.
+I myself had a deep misunderstanding here for decades." - [Jordan Hall](https://twitter.com/jgreenhall/status/1743671898213408953)

 > "A religion, old or new, that stressed the magnificence of the Universe as revealed by modern science might be able to draw forth reserves of reverence and awe hardly tapped by the conventional faiths.
 Sooner or later such a religion will emerge." - [Carl Sagan](https://bigthink.com/thinking/why-carl-sagan-believed-that-science-is-a-source-of-spirituality/#:~:text=A%20religion%2C%20old%20or%20new%2C%20that%20stressed%20the%20magnificence%20of%20the%20Universe%20as%20revealed%20by%20modern%20science%20might%20be%20able%20to%20draw%20forth%20reserves%20of%20reverence%20and%20awe%20hardly%20tapped%20by%20the%20conventional%20faiths.%20Sooner%20or%20later%20such%20a%20religion%20will%20emerge.)